projectcalico/calico/reference/public-cloud/azure.md

 To configure Azure user-defined routes (UDR):

-- Create an [Azure route table][AzureUDRCreate]{:target="_blank"} and associatе it with the VMs subnet.
+- Create an [Azure route table][AzureUDRCreate]{:target="_blank"} and associate it with the VMs subnet.

 - Enable [IP forwarding enabled][AzureIPForward]{:target="_blank"} in your VM network interfaces.